Renewing clients in bulk

-The upcoming service will become active once the proposal start date has been reached and it will replace the linked service.
+The upcoming service will become active once the proposal start date has been reached (at midnight, your local time) and it will replace the linked service.
 Learn more about service states.

 Please note: Active services that already have an upcoming service linked are not able to be renewed through the renewals process. (i.e. you cannot perform another renewal on top of one that has already been renewed).
 This is to keep the transition between upcoming and active services clear.